-Upon the consummation of the Reverse Recapitalization, each Tottenham ordinary share issued and outstanding immediately prior to the effective time of the Reincorporation Merger was automatically cancelled and ceased to exist and (i) for each Tottenham ordinary share, the Company issued one validly issued share of the Company's Common Stock; (ii) each warrant to purchase one half of one Tottenham Ordinary Share was converted into a warrant to purchase one-half of one share of the Company's Common Stock; and (iii) each Tottenham right exchangeable into one-tenth (1/10) of one Tottenham ordinary share was converted into a right exchangeable for one-tenth (1/10) of one share of the Company's Common Stock; provided, however, that no fractional shares was issued and all fractional shares was rounded down to the nearest whole share.
+Upon the consummation of the Business Combination, each Tottenham ordinary share issued and outstanding immediately prior to the effective time of the Reincorporation Merger (excluding certain shares to be canceled pursuant to the Merger Agreement, any redeemed shares and any Dissenting Shares as more fully described elsewhere in the Proxy Statement), was automatically cancelled and cease to exist and (i) for each Tottenham ordinary share, PubCo issued to each shareholder one validly issued share of PubCo Common Stock; (ii) each warrant to purchase one half of one Tottenham Ordinary Share converted into a warrant to purchase one-half of one share of PubCo Common Stock; and (iii) each right exchangeable into one-tenth (1/10) of on Tottenham ordinary share converted into a right exchangeable for one-tenth (1/10) of one share of PubCo Common Stock; provided, however, that no fractional shares was issued and all fractional shares was rounded down to the nearest whole share.

-Upon the consummation of the Reverse Recapitalization, each share of Clene Nanomedicine's common stock, par value \$0.0001 per share, issued and outstanding immediately prior to the effective time of the Acquisition Merger, was converted into the right to receive shares of the Company's Common Stock based on the Common Stock Exchange Ratio.
-The Common Stock Exchange Ratio was determined to be 0.1320 shares of Clene Inc. Common Stock for each share of Clene Nanomedicine Common Stock and is calculated as 95% (which excludes the 5% shares that will be held in escrow) of the quotient obtained by dividing (i) the total consideration for the Acquisition Merger per share of Clene Inc. Common Stock, which is \$543,390,059.55 over \$10.00 per share (which is the per share price and based upon the Tottenham IPO price), by (ii) the number of Clene Nanomedicine common shares outstanding after giving effect to the conversion of preferred shares to common shares, which is 391,141,648.
-Each share of Clene Nanomedicine's convertible preferred stock outstanding immediately prior to the effective time was converted into the right to receive Clene Inc. Common Stock based on the Preferred Stock Exchange Ratio.
-The Preferred Stock Exchange Ratio is equal to the Common Stock Exchange Ratio multiplied by the number of shares of Clene Nanomedicine Common Stock into which each share of Clene Nanomedicine Preferred Stock is convertible immediately prior to the effective time.
-The Preferred Stock Exchange Ratio is expected to be equal to the Common Stock Exchange Ratio because each share of Clene Nanomedicine Preferred Stock is convertible into one share of Clene Nanomedicine Common Stock.
-At the closing of the Reverse Recapitalization, the Exchange Ratio was determined to be 0.1320 shares of Clene Inc. Common Stock for each share of Clene Nanomedicine Common Stock.
-In addition, pursuant to the Merger Agreement, the Initial Shareholders are entitled to receive up to 750,000 of the Company common shares as earn-out shares upon the achievement of certain milestones described in the section "Earn-out Shares" below.
-The contingent earn-out with the Initial Shareholders is accounted for as a contingent liability and is included in the line item of "Contingent Earn-out" on the consolidated balance sheets.
-The change in fair value of Initial Shareholders contingent earn-out is included in the line item of "Change in fair value of Initial Shareholders contingent earn-out" on the consolidated statement of operations and comprehensive loss.
+Upon the consummation of the Business Combination, each share of Clene's common stock, par value \$0.0001 per share, issued and outstanding immediately prior to the effective time of the Acquisition Merger, was converted into the right to receive shares of PubCo Common Stock based on the Common Stock Exchange Ratio.
+The Common Stock Exchange Ratio was determined to be 0.1320 shares of PubCo Common Stock for each share of Clene Common Stock and is calculated as 95% (which excludes the 5% shares that will be held in escrow) of the quotient obtained by dividing (i) the total consideration for the Acquisition Merger per share of PubCo Common Stock, which is \$543,390,059.55 over \$10.00 per share (which is the assumed per share price and based upon the Tottenham IPO price), by (ii) the number of Clene common shares outstanding after giving effect to the conversion of preferred shares to common shares, which is 391,141,648.
+Each share of Clene's convertible preferred stock outstanding immediately prior to the effective time was converted into the right to receive PubCo Common Stock based on the Preferred Stock Exchange Ratio.
+The Preferred Stock Exchange Ratio is equal to the Common Stock Exchange Ratio multiplied by the number of shares of Clene Common Stock into which each share of Clene Preferred Stock is convertible immediately prior to the effective time.
+The Preferred Stock Exchange Ratio is expected to be equal to the Common Stock Exchange Ratio because each share of Clene Preferred Stock is convertible into one share of Clene Common Stock.
+At the closing of the Business Combination, the Exchange Ratio was determined to be 0.1320 shares of PubCo Common Stock for each share of Clene Common Stock.

-As a result of the Reverse Recapitalization, Clene Nanomedicine stockholders received and aggregate of 54,339,012 shares of Clene Inc. Common Stock valued at \$10.00 per share, among which 2,716,958 shares of Clene Inc. Common Stock are to be issued and held in escrow to satisfy indemnification obligations incurred under the Merger Agreement.
-Upon closing, 12.0 million shares of Clene Inc. Common Stock were reserved and authorized for issuance under the 2020 equity incentive plan, and 5.6 million shares of Clene Inc. Common Stock were reserved for the exercise of 9.2 million outstanding warrants to purchase shares of Clene Inc. Common Stock.
-The exchange of Clene Nanomedicine's stock options for Clene Inc. stock options was treated as a modification of the awards.
-The modification of the stock options did not result in incremental compensation expense to be recognized upon closing of the Reverse Recapitalization.
+As a result of the Business Combination, Clene stockholders received an aggregate of 54,339,004 shares of PubCo Common Stock valued at \$10.00 per share, among which 2,716,958 shares of PubCo Common Stock are to be issued and held in escrow to satisfy any indemnification obligations incurred under the Merger Agreement.
+12.0 million shares of PubCo Common Stock may be reserved and authorized for issuance under the 2020 equity incentive plan upon closing.
+3.2 million shares of PubCo Common Stock may be reserved for the exercise of outstanding warrants to purchase shares of PubCo Common Stock.
+The exchange of Clene's stock options for PubCo stock options was treated as a modification of the awards.
+The modification of the stock options was not expected to result in incremental compensation expense to be recognized upon closing of the Business Combination.